openfrontier/docker-ldap-ssp/README.md

 ## Shell Access

 For debugging and maintenance purposes you may want access the containers shell.
-If you are using docker version `1.3.0` or higher you can access a running containers shell using `docker exec` command.

 ```bash
 docker exec -it openfrontier/docker-ldap-ssp bash